 Indexed tensor calculus

-Keywords: Ricci calculus, Einstein summation notation, index notation or subscript notation.
+Keywords: Ricci calculus, Einstein summation notation, index notation, subscript notation.

 If we crack open a tensor textbook we get a lot of guff about general relativity and tensor fields and such, which is all very nice but not germane to typical machine learning applications.
 We want to start with the immediately-needed thing, which is some tidy notation conventions for dealing with multilinear operations without too many squiggles in our notation.

 They have a website.
 MatrixCalculus.org which showcases this trick to do symbolic matrix calculus online (not the accelerated code generation bit.)